RomanBelkov/DiskImager/README.md

 (Please feed back any platform testing you do, or any issues you encounter.
 Thanks.)

-This utility is a C#.NET implementation, and adds a couple of features I wanted to see:
+This utility is a C#.NET implementation of Win32DiskImager with a couple of features authors wanted to use:

+- writing images to a number of SD cards at once

 - reads/writes images to/from compressed file formats: ZIP, TGZ, GZ